DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 • Links to other pages on site

-SULFUR/SULPHUR - brief summary of a few points
+(3) SULFUR - summary of a few points about its chemistry

 • The structure of the element:

 • Three solid allotropes.
 Two are crystalline lattices based on S8 molecules (rhombic and monoclinic sulfur).
-A 3rd form is an unstable dark brown-black polymeric form called plastic sulphur, formed when boiling sulphur is poured onto cold water, great fun, but of little use!
+A 3rd form is an unstable dark brown-black polymeric form called plastic sulfur, formed when boiling sulfur is poured onto cold water, great fun, but of little use!

 • Physical properties